MannyKayy/coursera-getting-and-cleaning-data-project/README.md

 You should create one R script called `run_analysis.R` that does the following.

--Merges the training and the test sets to create one data set.
+- Merges the training and the test sets to create one data set.
--Extracts only the measurements on the mean and standard deviation for each measurement.
+- Extracts only the measurements on the mean and standard deviation for each measurement.
--Uses descriptive activity names to name the activities in the data set -Appropriately labels the data set with descriptive activity names.
+- Uses descriptive activity names to name the activities in the data set
+- Appropriately labels the data set with descriptive activity names.
--Creates a second, independent tidy data set with the average of each variable for each activity and each subject
+- Creates a second, independent tidy data set with the average of each variable for each activity and each subject

 The `run_analysis.R` file achieves all the requirements chronologically.